kaustubhsharma97/crazyflie-ros2-wifi-swarm/README.md

 ![Phantom drift of a stationary drone without positioning](docs/phantom_drift.png)

+## New student?
+Start here

+**[docs/GETTING_STARTED.md](docs/GETTING_STARTED.md)** takes you from a blank Windows laptop to flying this repository — Ubuntu 22.04 dual-boot, ROS 2 Humble installation, a one-page ROS 2 crash course built around this repo's exact patterns, Crazyswarm2 workspace setup, firmware toolchain, the hardware explained (LPS, AI-deck, CPX, why positioning is mandatory), simulation setup, a week-by-week learning path through the code, and a glossary.
+Combined with [TROUBLESHOOTING.md](TROUBLESHOOTING.md) and [docs/FLIGHT_RUNBOOK.md](docs/FLIGHT_RUNBOOK.md), this repository is a self-contained onboarding for whoever continues the work.

 ## Simulation parity (`/sim`)

 Native multicopter Gazebo physics plugins crashed with multiple drone